 - Add in some flour.
 Most store bought packets include flour, which is used as a thickening agent.
 If you want to include it in your mix, I recommend a 1/2 teaspoon per recipe.

-This easy homemade version allows you to mix together 2 tablespoons (which is the equivalent of 1 taco seasoning packet you would buy), or 1/2 cup that you can store in a spice jar and use when you need it.
-It keeps well for up to 6 months in a cool dry place.
+How many tablespoons in a packet of taco seasoning?
+This taco seasoning recipe allows you to mix together 2 tablespoons (which is the equivalent of 1 taco seasoning packet you would buy), or 1/2 cup that you can store in a spice jar and use when you need it.

 It’s perfect for tacos and burritos, beef, chicken, pork, and pretty much all of your favorite Mexican dishes.
 I use it often in these dishes: